The signature of the Ricci curvature of left invariant Riemannian metrics on 4-dimensional Lie groups

 Key words and phrases: Riemannian manifold, Lie groups, Ricci curvatures.

-This brief note contains the main results of our recent papers \cite{KremNik} and \cite{KremNik1}, devoted to the classification of all possible signatures of the Ricci curvatures of left-invariant metrics on 4-dimensional Lie groups.
+This brief note contains the main results of our papers \cite{KremNik} and \cite{KremNik1}, devoted to the classification of all possible signatures of the Ricci curvatures of left-invariant metrics on 4-dimensional Lie groups.
+We also discuss some related questions.